Viru9029/WeatherSnap/README.md

 # WeatherSnap

-The weather app is a user-friendly application that provides accurate weather information for any location worldwide.
+The WeatherSnap is a user-friendly application that provides accurate weather information for any location worldwide.
 With a clean and intuitive interface, users can quickly check the current weather conditions, including temperature, humidity, wind speed, and more.
 Whether planning for a trip, organizing outdoor activities, or simply staying informed about the weather, this app offers a convenient way to access up-to-date weather data.

 ## Key Features